mitrick2/docs-api/ghost-cli/uninstall.md

 - remove any related systemd or nginx configuration
 - remove the remaining files inside the install folder

-> ⚠ Running `ghost uninstall --no-prompt` will skip the warning and remove Ghost without a prompt.
+> ⚠ Running `ghost uninstall --no-prompt` or `ghost uninstall --force` will skip the warning and remove Ghost without a prompt.